ONLYOFFICE/onlyoffice-docspace-pipedrive/README.md

 > Please note: only a user with the DocSpace Admin role is authorized to create the API key.

-Once done, go the ONLYOFFICE DocSpace app settings within Pipedrive, fill in the **DocSpace Service Address** and **ONLYOFFICE DocSpace API Key** fields.
+Once done, go to the ONLYOFFICE DocSpace app settings within Pipedrive, fill in the **DocSpace Service Address** and **ONLYOFFICE DocSpace API Key** fields.
 Click the Connect button.

 If the connection is successful, two buttons will appear on this page:

 - **Change**: ability to connect another DocSpace.
 The data in the current DocSpace will not be deleted.
 - **Disconnect**: completely disables the app (clearing user authorization and hooks).
 In this case, the connection of the Pipedrive Users group with Pipedrive will be removed.
-We recommended using this option only if there is a need to completely clear data in the DocSpace app.
+We recommend using this option only if there is a need to completely clear data in the DocSpace app.

 ### Authorization settings 🔑 (for all)